3PL Pick and Pack Explained: Process, Prices, and How to Pick the Right Partner

 Additional costs to consider:

 Many 3PLs offer volume discounts, so your per-order cost decreases as you ship more.
-For example, a business shipping 500 orders monthly might pay $3.50 per order, while one shipping 5,000 orders might pay closer to $2.75.
+A business shipping 500 orders monthly might pay $3.50 per order, while one shipping 5,000 orders might pay closer to $2.75.
+For a full breakdown of how these fees stack up across an entire 3PL relationship, not just pick and pack, see our guide on what a 3PL actually costs.

-The total cost typically ranges from 5-15% of your product's retail price—a worthwhile investment considering the alternative costs of warehouse space, staff, technology, and shipping materials.
+Total cost typically ranges from 5 to 15% of your product's retail price, a reasonable investment considering the alternative costs of warehouse space, staff, technology, and shipping materials on your own.

 Benefits of Outsourcing

-Why hand over your fulfillment to a 3PL instead of doing it yourself?
-The advantages go beyond just saving time.
+Why hand fulfillment to a 3PL instead of doing it yourself?
+The advantages go beyond saving time.

-For starters, you'll likely save money.
-Running your own warehouse means paying for space, equipment, staff, insurance, and utilities—fixed costs that exist whether you ship 10 orders or 1,000.
-A 3PL converts these fixed costs into variable costs that scale with your business.
+Running your own warehouse means paying for space, equipment, staff, insurance, and utilities, fixed costs that exist whether you ship 10 orders or 1,000.
+A 3PL converts these fixed costs into variable costs that scale with your business, which is one of the core arguments behind most 3PL partnerships.

 Beyond cost savings, outsourcing gives you: